 In 2022-2023, ES staff developed a SMAP for the West Hylebos as our watershed of priority.
 The West Hylebos SMAP consist of short and long rang plans of stormwater retrofits, land management, development strategies, augmented stormwater management actions related to section S5 of the permit, and a process to review the plan annually during our inter-disciplinary team meeting to ensure it reflects our efforts accurately.
-In 2023, the inter-disciplinary team will meet review and revise the West Hylebos SMAP as necessary and ES staff ensure we are implementing the plan as stated.
+In 2023, the inter-disciplinary team met to review the West Hylebos SMAP.
+Updates were made regarding enhanced Operations and Maintenance section of the West Hylebos SMAP.
+In 2024, ES staff will update the West Hylebos SMAP based on feedback and comments made during the interdisciplinary team meeting.